chadrik/typewriter/README.md

 ```

 If you have a tool that is able to generate type information, you can output
-it in a format compatible with TypeWriter and it will insert them as annotations.
+it in a format compatible with typeright and it will insert them as annotations.
 The most common case for this would be if you're using
 [PyAnnotate](https://github.com/dropbox/pyannotate) to inspect types at
 runtime (this project is itself a fork of PyAnnotate, focused solely on annotation